Naimatullah Khan

 Naimatullah Khan (1 October 1930 – 25 February 2020) was a Pakistani politician who served as the City Nazim (Mayor) of Karachi from August 2001 to June 2005.

 Early life and career

 He was born to Abdul Shakoor Khan on 1 October 1930.
-He was an ethnic Muhajir of Pashtun descent, born into the Rohilla Branch of the Yusufzai tribe.
+He was an ethnic Rohilkand Pashtun, born into the Rohilla Branch of the Yusufzai tribe.
 He was also related to the Bangash Nawabs of Farrukhabad.

 He graduated from Punjab University with a Masters in Journalism and a Law Degree from Karachi University.
-He was a lawyer by profession.
-He has 9 children and grandfather to the famous Amna Mirza.
+He was a lawyer by profession and had practiced law for 34 years.
+He had 9 children and was also a grandfather.
 He was the chairman of the biggest NGO of Pakistan, Alkhidmat Foundation.
 As Mayor of Karachi, in 2005, he was selected to be a contesting candidate in the Top-20 Mayors of the World list.